gachet/CSCI271/docs/Input-Output-and-Operations.md

 }
 ```

-Tips

-- Indent the statement(s) in the body of an if statement to enhance readability.
+*Tips: Indent the statement(s) in the body of an if statement to enhance readability.*

 ## Equality and Relational Operators